The NAFEMS Glossary

 Local StressesAreas of stress that are significantly different from (usually higher than) the general stress level.

-Lower Bound Solution Upper Bound SolutionThe assumed displacement form of the finite element solution gives a lower bound on the maximum displacements and strain energy (i.e. these are under estimated) for a given set of forces.
+Lower Bound SolutionThe assumed displacement form of the finite element solution gives a lower bound on the maximum displacements and strain energy (i.e. these are under estimated) for a given set of forces.
 This is the usual form of the finite element method.
-The assumed stress form of the finite element solution gives an upper bound on the maximum stresses and strain energy (i.e. these are over estimated) for a given set of displacements.
+See also Strain Energy.

 Mach NumberThe ratio of the speed of a flowing fluid to the speed of sound in the fluid.

 MassThe constant(s) of proportionality relating the acceleration(s) to the force(s).
 For a discrete parameter multi-degree of freedom model, this is usually given as a mass matrix.

 Mass MatrixThe matrix relating acceleration to forces in a dynamic analysis.
 This can often be approximated as a diagonal matrix with no significant loss of accuracy.

 Master FreedomsThe freedoms chosen to control the structural response when using a Guyan Reduction Method or substructuring methods.

 Material DataThe data required to specify to the finite element process the relevant material properties.
 See also Material Properties.